-S Korean military decides to discharge transgender soldier
+S. Korean military decides to discharge transgender soldier

 The statement said the decision went through due process and was based on a related military law on personnel changes.
 Army officials cited the law’s provision that allows the military to discharge a member with physical and mental disabilities.

 The non-commissioned officer had a male-to-female sex operation abroad late last year.
-The staff sergeant has since been hospitalized at a military-run facility and expressed desire to continue serving as a female soldier, according to the army.
+The staff sergeant has since been hospitalized at a military-run facility and expressed a desire to continue serving as a female soldier, according to the army.

 South Korea’s state-run human rights watchdog recommended Tuesday the army postpone its decision.
 The National Human Rights Commission said in a statement that referring the soldier to the military panel would be an act of discrimination over sexual identity and affect the soldier’s basic human rights.

-Public views on gender issues in South Korea have gradually improved in recent years.
+Public views on gender issues in South Korea have gradually changed in recent years.
 Several gay-themed movies and TV dramas have become hits and some transgender entertainers have risen to stardom.
 However, a strong bias against sexual minorities still runs deep through South Korean society .

 Activists say transgender people are likely to face harassment, abuse and insults, and many suffer from depression and have attempted suicide.